Bathory (band): Musical style

+Legacy

+The book Lords of Chaos described Bathory's first four albums as "the blueprint for Scandinavian black metal."
+Black metal acts influenced by Bathory's early records include Mayhem, Burzum, Darkthrone, Gorgoroth, Satyricon, Emperor, Dark Funeral, Enslaved, Immortal, Marduk, Moonsorrow, and Dimmu Borgir.
+Ambient rock band Vision Eternel also cited Bathory as influential, singling out the albums Hammerheart and Twilight of the Gods.

-The Swedish black metal band Watain played a live tribute to Quorthon and the band Bathory at the Sweden Rock Festival 2010.
+Swedish black metal band Watain played a live tribute to Quorthon and Bathory at the Sweden Rock Festival in 2010.
 The resulting recording was the limited-edition album Tonight We Raise Our Cups and Toast in Angels Blood: A Tribute to Bathory with 7 tracks, and was released on 23 February 2015.
-It was also released as 12" album, the latter in 1300 numbered copies with four tracks, "A Fine Day to Die" (10:48), "The Return of Darkness and Evil" (4:36), "Rite of Darkness" (2:19) and "Reaper" (2:46) on Side A and three tracks "Enter the Eternal Fire" (7:14), "Sacrifice" (4:06) and "Born for Burning" (7:11) on Side B.

-The release proved very popular with Swedish public, with the limited vinyl edition reaching number 1 on the vinyl chart.
+It was also released as on 12-inch vinyl album, the latter in 1300 numbered copies with four tracks, "A Fine Day to Die", "The Return of Darkness and Evil", "Rite of Darkness" and "Reaper" on Side A and three tracks "Enter the Eternal Fire", "Sacrifice" and "Born for Burning" on Side B. The release proved very popular with Swedish public, with the limited vinyl edition reaching number 1 on the vinyl chart.
 The album made it also to number 2 on the national Sverigetopplistan chart, the official Swedish Albums Chart in February 2015.